benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 1. Create bending moment diagram
    - Do not do shear force diagram first, takes too much time
+   - Canadian method shows moment applied to the point externally.
+British method shows moment resisted at internal point.
+For courses sake, use Canadian method.
 2. Draw deflection diagram below moment diagram
    - Maximum deflection will be on the side with the longest section of beam.
 This point will be named D for instance
 3. Find curvature of endpoint with respect to starting position (eg. A)